 Why Go Organic?

 Organic cotton has a robust value proposition across the triple bottom line.
-When produced in compliance to GOTS criteria, organic cotton can offer the following interconnected benefits:
+When produced in compliance with GOTS criteria, organic cotton can offer the following interconnected benefits:

 - Massively reduced water and energy consumption